stolostron/rhacm-docs/_pages/extras_adv_config.md

 - [Origin story and context](https://www.protocol.com/workplace/dracula-color-scheme)
 - [Benefits and reasons](https://ui.draculatheme.com/principles)

+In short, some of the benefits of changing color themes include:

+- Improved accessibility (some themes are tested agains Web Content Accessibility Guidelines)
+- Improved consistency (allowing you recognize specific content faster based on shared color)

 [This website](https://stolostron.github.io/rhacm-docs/) uses the [Catppuccin](https://github.com/catppuccin) pastel theme.
 You can personalize your machine with the same theme by visiting the [Catppuccin repository](https://github.com/catppuccin/catppuccin) and following the provided steps for the software, tools, or websites you want to customize.
 You can find additional styles in our [dotfiles/css](https://github.com/oafischer/dotfiles/blob/main/css/) repo.